kleijnweb/symfony-swagger-microservice-edition/README.md

 ## Lean

 The Symfony Standard Editions bundles no less than 125MB worth of bytes.
 This edition comes in at 12MB (both installed with --no-dev).
 Components are cherry picked from Symfony, instead of including the whole framework with all the trimmings and then some 3rd part stuff.
+Less is more.
+An nginx config template reflecting this philosophy is included.

 ## Mean